huzaifa8104/book-recommender-system/README.md

 # Book Recommender System

 This is a Book Recommender System project that utilizes collaborative filtering to recommend popular books to users based on their preferences.
-The system is built using Python and the Flask web framework, and the data is sourced from the Book-Crossing dataset.
+The system is built using Python and the Flask web framework, and the data is sourced from the Kaggle dataset.

 # Getting Started